pjthomas9/isophase/code/README.txt

+(test modification of the first line to see how "push" works)

 Essential code for reproducing figures of Cao, Lindner and Thomas, A partial differential equation for the mean---first--return-time phase of planar stochastic oscillators, 2018.